Effective Date: September 1, 2022

 |Personalization.
 To understand you and your preferences to enhance and personalize your experience.||Contact Information, Demographics, Preferences, Content of Communications, Digital Activity, Geographic Location Information, Inferred Preferences, Identification Numbers We Generate|

 |Business Operations.
 To operate our business, such as accounting, finance, tax, regulatory compliance, litigation, information security, fraud detection and prevention, supplier and vendor management, human resources, information technology, and improving our internal operations.||Contact Information, Demographics, , Preferences, Identification Numbers You Provide, Security, Content of Communications, Geographic Location Information, Digital Activity, Preferences, Identification Numbers We Generate|

 In carrying out these purposes, we combine data we collect from different sources to give you a more seamless, consistent, and personalized experience.

 Finally, we may use de-identified information for any purpose in accordance with applicable law.

 We share personal information with your consent, when you direct us to share it with others, or as necessary to complete your transactions or provide the products you have requested or authorized.
 We also share personal information with:

 - Affiliates.
-We share personal information among the companies within the Ford Motor Company family of companies and affiliates.
+We share personal information among the companies within the Modaxo family of companies and affiliates.
 Our “family of companies” is the group of companies related to us by common control or ownership.
 We share information within this “family” as a normal part of conducting business and offering products and services to our customers.

 - Service Providers and Suppliers.
 We share personal information with vendors or agents working on our behalf for the purposes described in this Policy.
 In such cases we require these vendors to protect the confidentiality of the personal information and to use it only to provide the services to us.
 For example, companies we’ve hired to provide customer service support or assist in protecting and securing our systems and services may need access to personal information to provide those functions.